 The super-iconic Billie Jean bassline came from the Minimoog, or rather two Minimoog with a MIDI modification to be played in unison!
 The duo of Richie Walbourn-modified Minimoogs were also used for the synth basses on Thriller, P.Y.T. and Wanna Be Startin’ Somethin’.
 I set up a patch in Arturia Mini V, a software emulation of the Minimoog, and turned on the polyphonic mode so that I could recreate both parts in one patch.
 The patch is simply three sawtooth waves, all tuned to 16’ with cutoff frequency and envelope amount knobs both set to 9 o’clock.
 The decay time is responsible for the pluck length, and I used a time of 212ms.
 I also added some subtle chorus effect to create the buzziness heard in the original track.
 For the electric piano in the chorus, I used two instances Arturia Stage-73 V run through a chorus effect.

-The CS-80 was later used for Michael Jacksons The Way You Make Me Feel, from 1987’s Bad, where it plays the brass part.
+The Yamaha CS-80 was later used for Michael Jacksons The Way You Make Me Feel, from 1987’s Bad, where it plays the brass part.

 Toto are a supergroup made up of top LA session musicians.
 They had a huge hand in the recording of Thriller, and the music of Human Nature was actually written by Toto’s Steve Porcaro, who performed the synths on the track alongside David Paich.
-It comes as little surprise that they also used the CS-80 V on their seminal album Toto IV, also released in 1982.
+It comes as little surprise that they also used the Yamaha CS-80 on their seminal album Toto IV, also released in 1982.